Battle of Sambisa Forest (2021): Shekau's death and end of the ISWAP operation

 In any case, facing imminent defeat, Shekau began to negotiate with the Islamic State fighters on 19 May 2021.
 Bako Gorgore and another ISWAP officer reportedly approached him, and implored the Boko Haram leader as well as his aides to remove their suicide vests.
 Analyst Ahmad Salkida argued that ISWAP wanted Shekau alive, as only he could convince his remaining followers to voluntarily join the Islamic State forces.
 (Note: One intelligence source instead argued that the operation aimed at killing Shekau for his "unprovoked attack" on Islamic State forces in the previous weeks.)
 ISWAP demanded Shekau to swear an oath of allegiance to al-Barnawi, voluntarily relinquish power, and to order his remaining troops to join ISWAP.
 Five of Shekau's companions allegedly agreed to surrender, leaving only the Boko Haram leader and one of his aides.
 After one to several hours of talks, however, Shekau committed suicide with a gun, grenade or suicide belt.
 According to HumAngle, Shekau detonated a suicide vest in the middle of the negotiations, killing one or more ISWAP commanders present.
 HumanAngle stated that Shekau had first ordered one of his aides to detonate his vest, whereupon an ISWAP officer shot the aide.
 The Boko Haram commander then exploded his own vest, killing Bako Gorgore.
 This "dramatic" action surprised ISWAP.
 Al-Naba agreed with HumanAngles version of Shekau's death, though it did not mention the death of an ISWAP commander.
+Additionally, conflicting sources indicate that Bako Gorgore survived the operation, and was killed in March of 2026.